 So what may seem a bit of a twee kind of alliteration of the word kindness, actually, for us, gives quite a useful context in terms of defining what we mean in the workplace environment.

 Sharon: And the difference for me between kindness and niceness is I think that there's something superficial about niceness in my eyes.
-I've worked in a number of organizations where I see lots of niceness, but not a kindness and consideration or an honesty with the people that they work for.
+I've worked in a number of organisations where I see lots of niceness, but not a kindness and consideration or an honesty with the people that they work for.
 It feels very on the top on the civil interaction level, and not really much deeper than that.
 Whereas I think kindness is a bit more thoughtful and intentional, as Alex said, really.

 Alex: I guess my starting point it comes back to HR understanding what the role of HR is in the organization, and I think also helping the organization to understand what that is, because what HR thinks its role is and what the organization thinks its role isn't always the same thing in my experience.

 So rather loftily, I've kind of described our job description in other places and other times as rather than custodians of control, I think our job is to be guardians of the soul.
 Which sounds very kind of lyrical and interesting.
-But I guess what that means is that we are the one place in the organization that can hold the mirror up, that can ensure that the values that are being espoused are being lived.
+But I guess what that means is that we are the one place in the organisation that can hold the mirror up, that can ensure that the values that are being espoused are being lived.

 So I don't mean that we're the police, but I think we have a job to ensure accountability is maintained.
 And particularly, I guess, I'm talking about leadership and leaders.

 I think HR taking stock in terms of what it's had to deal with over the last 18 months.
 My observation is HR has really stepped up.
-And to take your analogy about the bank account, I think a lot of credit has been put in the bank because of the work that HR has done in order to, I think, demonstrate how it's helped organizations survive and thrive during the most difficult couple of years.
+And to take your analogy about the bank account, I think a lot of credit has been put in the bank because of the work that HR has done in order to, I think, demonstrate how it's helped organisations survive and thrive during the most difficult couple of years.

 And if that isn't a platform, if it's not an opportunity to think and test differently, how we might do things in future, then I worry that we go back to or we slide back into the old ways because it's just more comfortable and convenient.
 And we'll look at the data, we'll look at the outcomes and we'll wonder why we've not made the impact.